Fruit Tart Vanilla Cupcakes

 This post has been sponsored by Clover Stornetta Farms, and all opinions expressed here are my own.

-Fruit Tart Vanilla Cupcakes are light vanilla cupcakes filled with pastry cream and topped with whipped cream and fresh fruit.
-They’re fun fruit-tart inspired cupcakes that are perfect for spring and summer!
+Fruit Tart Vanilla Cupcakes are tender vanilla cupcakes filled with pastry cream, and topped with whipped cream and fresh fruit.

-There are (4) delicious components to these cupcakes:
+There are (4) delicious components to these fruit tart cupcakes:

 - light, fluffy vanilla cake